keshorerode/Data_scrapping/README.md

 3.  **Manual Login**:
     - The script will launch a Chrome browser window.
     - It will navigate to abc.com and pause.
-    - **Action Required**: Manually log in to your Zomato account in this window.
+    - **Action Required**: Manually log in to your zom account in this window.
     - Once logged in, return to your terminal and press `ENTER` to continue.

 4.  **Scraping Process**: